youshuo2008/pdsnd_github/README.md

 ### Project Description
 This project uses Python to explore data related to bike share systems for three major cities in the United States—Chicago, New York City, and Washington.

 The code will generate an interactive experience in the terminal to present interesting descriptive statistics from the data of your choice.

 ### Files used
-Include the files used
+Files used in this project were provided by Motivate as three separate csv files: chicago.csv, new_york_city.csv and washington.csv.

 ### Credits
 It's important to give proper credit.
 Add links to any repo that inspired you or blogposts you consulted.